marcinduma/LTRCLD-2557/docs/use-case3.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image241.png" width = 800>

 Hit **Save** to finish contract configuration.

+**Let's now make EPG-Azure-02 as provider of this contract, so we can than consume it in Tenant-01.

 Under Schema **"Schema-T02-Azure"** navigate to **View** select **"temp-Azure-01"** and under **EPG-Azure-02** specific setting locate **Contract** section